Juzo Itami: Tributes

-His brother-in-law and childhood friend Kenzaburō Ōe wrote The Changeling (2000) based on their relationship.
+Itami's brother-in-law and childhood friend Kenzaburō Ōe wrote The Changeling (2000) based on their relationship.

-There is a Juzo Itami museum in Matsuyama.
-The memorial museum was designed by architect Yoshifumi Nakamura and contains a special exhibition, rotating its displays every 1–2 years, a permanent exhibition, divided up into thirteen sections to reflect the "thirteen" meaning of Itami's name, and an outdoor courtyard.
+There is a Juzo Itami memorial museum in Matsuyama, Ehime Prefecture, opened in May 2007 by his wife Nobuko Miyamoto.
+The museum was designed by architect Yoshifumi Nakamura and features a special exhibition, rotating its displays and theme every few years, a permanent exhibition, divided up into thirteen sections to reflect the "thirteen" meaning of Itami's name, and an outdoor courtyard.
 It also houses a cafe named "Café Tampopo" after the film.

+Itami's films and legacy have long been supported by Yasushi Tamaoki, CEO of Matsuyama-based confectionary company Ichiroku Honpo.
+Tamaoki invested heavily into Itami's first film, and all subsequent films, with Itami acting in and narrating (in Ehime dialect) commercials for the company's regional specialty "Ichiroku Tart".
+Tamaoki also served as president of Itami Productions, and is chairman of the ITM Itami Memorial Foundation, which operates the memorial museum and presents the annual Juzo Itami Award.